HDMapNet: An Online HD Map Construction and Evaluation Framework: Experiments

 \subsection{Implementation details}

 \textbf{Tasks \& Metrics.} We evaluate our approach on the NuScenes dataset \cite{caesar2020nuscenes}.
-In this paper, we mainly focus on two tasks: HD Map semantic segmentation and instance detection.
+We focus on two sub-tasks: semantic map segmentation and instance detection.
 Due to the limited types of map elements in the nuScenes dataset, we consider three static map elements: lane boundary, lane divider, and pedestrian crossing.
-To evaluate semantic segmentation, we use both IoU (Equation~\ref{eq:iou}) and CD (Equation~\ref{eq:chamfer_distance_directed}).
-For HD Map instance detection, We compute AP (Equation~\ref{eq:ap}) as in COCO~\cite{lin2015microsoft} at threshold CD=0.2m, 0.5m, and 1.0m.

 \textbf{Architecture.} For the perspective view image encoder, we adopt EfficientNet-B0~\cite{tan2020efficientnet} pre-trained on ImageNet~\cite{russakovsky2015imagenet}, as in~\cite{philion2020lift}.
 Then, we use a multi-layer perceptron (MLP) to convert the perspective view features to bird's-eye view features in the camera coordinate system.
 The MLP is shared channel-wisely and does not change the feature dimension.
 For point clouds, we use a variant of PointPillars~\cite{lang2019pointpillars} with dynamic voxelization~\cite{Zhou2019EndtoEndMF}.
 We use a PointNet~\cite{Qi_2017_CVPR} with a 64-dimensional layer to aggregate points in a pillar.
 ResNet~\cite{resnet} with three blocks is used as the BEV decoder.
-The final feature map is upsampled to the same size as the prediction target.

-\textbf{Training details.} We use the cross-entropy loss for the semantic segmentation use the discriminative loss (Equation~\ref{eq:discriminative_loss}) for the instance embedding where we set $\alpha=\beta=1$, $\delta_v=0.5$, and $\delta_d=3.0$.
-We use Adam \cite{kingma2017adam} for model training, with a learning rate of $1e-3$.
+\textbf{Training details.} We use the cross-entropy loss for the semantic segmentation, and use the discriminative loss (Equation~\ref{eq:discriminative_loss}) for the instance embedding where we set $\alpha=\beta=1$, $\delta_v=0.5$, and $\delta_d=3.0$.
+We use Adam \cite{kingma2017adam} for model training, witfh a learning rate of $1e-3$.